-The Menu is located on the left side of the screen.
+The Menu items are located on the left side of the screen.
 During normal operation the Menu is inactive and the text icons are faded.
-Press the button to cycle through the menu options.
-When active, the icon will be bold.
-Each press of the moves to the next Menu item.
-Use within each menu item to make adjustments up or down.
-Here is a description of the Menu options:
+Press to cycle through the Menu.
+Each press of moves to the next Menu item and when active the icon will be bold.

+Use () within each menu item to make adjustments.
+Menu options: